Add a data table

 ‘Areas‘ is used to add comparison values from other geographies (e.g. LSOAs) to the report.
 Ignore this option for now but make sure to untick the ‘Show Comparison Areas?’ box.

 ‘Indicators‘ displays data that is available for the selected geography (Wards).
 The first folder holds data that comes from the underlying feature service.
 In most cases this can be ignored and these indicators be deselected.
-All other folders are themes that hold indicators from the data store.
+All other folders are themes that hold indicators from the data catalog.
 Click on the names or folder icons to expand or close themes.
-You can also use the search box to search the data store for specific terms.
+You can also use the search box to search the data catalog for specific terms.

 All indicators with a ticked box are selected and will be displayed in the widget.
 You can either untick each of the selected indicators or use the help bar to deselect all indicators at once (center button).

 Tip: It is good practice to always deselect all indicators before picking the actual data for a chart.
-This will prevent any previous selection in the data store from being carried over.
+This will prevent any previous selection in the data catalog from being carried over.
 Make sure to not close the properties before having decided on which indicator to use, as you need at least one active indicator for a widget.

 Locate the ‘Children and Education’ Theme and expand ‘Census 2011 / Qualifications and students’.
 Make sure that no other indicator is selected and then tick the boxes for these indicators: